 I’m referring to Beyoncé’s “Formation”.
 Saturday Night Live responded to the backlash to the song with a fake trailer called “The Day Beyoncé Turned Black,” which skewered the idea that white people think everything is for them.

 Beyoncé’s earlier hit, “Single Ladies,” was so safe it was used in Alvin and the Chipmunks movie, where the Chipettes perform the song for a predominantly white audience.
-I believe the embrace of the song by White America is in part due to the song’s support for the narrative that the problem with the black community is men who don’t commit and absentee fathers.
+I believe the embrace of the song by White America is in part due to the song’s apparent support for the narrative that the problem with the black community is men who don’t commit and absentee fathers.

 When blacks abide white narratives, they’re praised.
 We don’t generally approve of corporal punishment, but when a black mother smacked her adult son in public during the Baltimore riots, the wave of approval from the mainstream media was deafening.
 It’s our double standard: Affluent white kids don’t need smacking around to behave, but “knucklehead” black kids need near-constant punition.